Safer Neighbourhood Action Panel

 What is a SNAP?

-Each of West Norfolk’s nine neighbourhoods will have a two-hour SNAP meeting every two months, held at a community venue within the neighbourhood.
+SNAPs are held every two months, at a community venue within the neighbourhood.

 Who will be there?

 They are chaired by a local councillor and there is panel consisting of Borough Council and Police representatives and invited quests from other agencies as and when needed, for example Housing Associations and Highways.

 You can speak privately to an Officer at the end of the meeting if you wish.

 Any issues raised will be recorded and followed up on.

 If it is a common concern or a long-term issue, the panel may agree to make this a local ‘priorty’.
 One lead agency will be identified to focus on this issue and report back to the next SNAP.